themaplelab/swan/readme.md

 ### Running Swift-WALA

-- First you need to setup environment variables.
+First you need to set up an environment variable.
 You can also add this to your `~/.bashrc` or `~/.bash_profile`.
 Make sure to `source` after.
-The first two are the same as those set in `gradle.properties` and the third is just the directory of this repo.
+This variable is the same as in `gradle.properties`.
+This is needed for the Swift compiler hook.

 ```
 export WALA_PATH_TO_SWIFT_BUILD={path/to/your/swift/build/dir}
-export WALA_DIR={path/to/your/wala/dir}
-export SWIFT_WALA_DIR={path/to/your/swift-wala/dir}
 ```

-#### Standalone executable

-The standalone C++ program is the current method of running the framework.
-Once SWAN is built, the executable `swift-wala-translator-standalone` can be found in `{SWIFT_WALA_DIR}/com.ibm.wala.cast.swift/swift-wala-translator/build/external-build/swiftWala/linux_x86-64/bin` (on Linux).

-The program takes one parameter: the Swift file you want to analyze.
-SWAN only supports one Swift file currently.
+You may run the analysis by running the following in the root directory.
 ```
-./swift-wala-translator-standalone example.swift
+./gradlew run --args="YOUR_SWIFT_FILE"
 ```